-L.A.
-Reaches Legal Settlement With Company For "False Advertising" Of COVID-19 Test
+LA Reaches Legal Settlement With Company For 'False Advertising' Of COVID-19 Test

 In late March, the California company RootMD started advertising "at-home Covid-19 exposure and immunity tests" for consumers worried about the coronavirus.
 For $249, the company said it would mail out a test kit — including a "lancet" that buyers could use to prick their finger and collect a blood sample.
 Then, the company promised, consumers could mail that sample back to "certified MD immunologists" to test for antibodies to the coronavirus, and get results within 48 hours.